Sultan (2016 film): Plot

-In the present day, Aakash promises Sultan that the tournament's prize money will fulfill his dream of opening a blood bank.
-Sultan agrees to participate and travels to train in Delhi, where Aakash introduces him to MMA coach Fateh Singh, who initially refuses him but agrees after seeing his determination.
-After two months of training, Sultan regains his physique and learns how to wrestle freestyle.
-In his first fight, Sultan defeats the opponent using capoeira style.
-He soon becomes a nationwide sensation by winning a series of matches and gaining Aarfa's support in the process.
+In the present, Aakash promises Sultan that the tournament's prize money will go towards fulfilling his dream of opening a blood bank.
+Sultan agrees to participate and travels to Delhi, where Aakash introduces him to coach Fateh Singh, who initially refuses to train him but agrees after seeing his determination.
+After 2 months of intense training, Sultan is able to regain his physique and learns freestyle wrestling.
+In his first fight, Sultan defeats the opponent using capoeira.
+He soon becomes a nationwide sensation after winning a series of matches and gains Aarfa's support in the process.

-During the semi-final round against opponent Tyron Woodley, Sultan wins the fight but is severely injured and has to be hospitalized.
-The doctor informs Aakash that Sultan should not fight again lest his injuries become fatal.
-Aarfa arrives at the ward and motivates him to continue fighting.
-During the final match, Sultan overcomes his pain to defeat his opponent and ultimately wins the tournament.
+In the semi-final round, Sultan wins the fight but is severely injured and is hospitalised.
+The doctor informs Aakash that if Sultan continues fighting, his injuries would become fatal.
+Aarfa arrives at the hospital and motivates him to continue fighting.
+In the final round, Sultan overcomes his pain to defeat his opponent and ultimately wins the tournament.
 Reunited with his wife, Sultan opens a blood bank using the prize money, and Aarfa resumes wrestling.
-A few years later, she gives birth to a baby girl, who Sultan begins to train as a wrestler.
+A few years later, she gives birth to a baby girl, whom Sultan begins to train as a wrestler.